-“Accessible formats” shall mean formats that are an alternative to standard print and are accessible to people with disabilities.
-Accessible formats include large print, Braille, and audio electronic formats such as DVDs, CDs, etc.
+“Accessible formats” refers to formats that are alternative to standard print and are accessible to people with disabilities, such as large print, Braille, DVDs and audio formats.

-“Communication supports” shall mean methods to assist communication for people with disabilities who may need to access information.
-Some examples include plain language formats, sign language, as well as reading out loud, captioning or using written notes to communicate.
+“Communication supports” refers to methods that assist communication and access to information for people with disabilities.
+Examples include plain language formats, sign language, reading out loud, captioning or using written notes to communicate.

-“Web Content Accessibility Guidelines (WCAG)” is an international standard for making websites and web content accessible to people with a wide range of disabilities.
-A team of experts from around the world developed WCAG.
-More information on WCAG development and website accessibility can be found at http://www.w3.org/WAI/intro/wcag.
+“Web Content Accessibility Guidelines (WCAG)” is an international standard for websites and web content that are accessible to people with a wide range of disabilities.
+More information on WCAG development and website accessibility can be found at the W3C Web Accessibility Initiative.